Medical Malpractice Attorney in San Francisco, California

 In cases of sepsis, treatable infections can become deadly in under 12 hours.
 When patients report feeling unwell, it is part of the doctor’s responsibility to discern whether the cause is a serious, life-threatening condition or a less severe issue.
 There are well-defined guidelines to assist doctors in making these determinations.
 However, when doctors fail to follow these guidelines or dismiss patients’ concerns, the outcomes can be tragic.
 The firm has seen numerous cases where clients have died or lost limbs because sepsis was not identified and treated early enough.

 San Francisco, CA medical malpractice attorney Nathaniel Leeds discusses how he determines whether sepsis or infection occurred due to malpractice.
-It’s not common for infection or sepsis to be the outcome of medical malpractice.
-Infections are a natural occurrence, with pathogens present in various environments, and they can lead to infections in individuals.
-The critical factor is whether healthcare providers recognize these situations and respond promptly before the infection becomes overwhelming for the patient’s body.
+He states that infections or sepsis are not always the direct result of malpractice, as infections can naturally occur due to the presence of pathogens.
+The critical issue lies in whether healthcare providers recognize the signs early and respond promptly before the infection overwhelms the patient’s body.